AntCPLab/AntCPLab.github.io/docs/hiring.md

 We are always looking for talented candidates to solve the security and privacy challenges in Ant Group, if you have impressive results on related areas,  please do not hesitate to coantact us!

-We also welcomes academia collaboration in the form of research interns or visiting scholars.
+We also welcome academia collaboration in the form of research interns or visiting scholars.

 The locations could be Beijing/Hangzhou/Shanghai/Shenzhen.